David M. Ewalt

 David M. Ewalt (born 1976) is an American journalist and author.
 Ewalt is the author of the books Of Dice and Men: The Story of Dungeons & Dragons and The People Who Play It (2013) and Defying Reality: The Inside Story of the Virtual Reality Revolution (2018).
+As of June 2025, he is the editor-in-chief of Scientific American.

 Career

-David M. Ewalt is the Editor in Chief of Gizmodo.
-Previously he was an editor at The Wall Street Journal and Reuters, and wrote for a wide range of media outlets including The Wall Street Journal and New York magazine.
+David M. Ewalt was the Science & Technology Editor at The Messenger.
+Previously he was Editor in Chief of Gizmodo, an editor at The Wall Street Journal and Reuters, and wrote for a wide range of media outlets including The Wall Street Journal and New York magazine.
 Before that, Ewalt was deputy editor of Forbes magazine, where he wrote numerous in-depth cover stories on technology companies including Oculus VR, Magic Leap, Microsoft, Mojang, SHI International, and Bigelow Aerospace.
 Prior to Forbes he was a reporter at InformationWeek.

 Ewalt is regarded as an expert on the intersection of technology and gaming and has been interviewed by media outlets including The New York Times and National Public Radio, and he was a frequent guest on the live television program Attack of the Show!

 Ewalt has also been invited to speak to organizations including Google, Microsoft Research, and Huawei.